U.S. Route 77 in Texas: Route description

 US 77 crosses the Rio Grande with US 83 on the Veterans International Bridge.
 The two highways run together concurrent with I-69E until Harlingen.
-US 83 runs west (north) along I-2 to McAllen while US 77 runs north along with I-69E to Raymondville where the I-69E designated temporarily ends.
-North of Raymondville, the highway passes through Kenedy County, serving the county seat of Sarita; US 77 is the only highway to run through the county.
+US 83 runs west (north) along I-2 to McAllen while US 77 runs north along with I-69E to Raymondville where the I-69E designation temporarily ends.
+North of Raymondville, the highway passes through Kenedy County, serving the county seat of Sarita; US 77 is the only state-maintained route to run through the county.

 In Robstown, US 77 again picks up the I-69E designation until the interchange with I-37 in north Corpus Christi.
 US 77 shares a short overlap with I-37 before leaving the highway.
 US 77 runs through many small to mid-size communities before arriving in Waco.
 Here, US 77 begins its overlap with I-35 that lasts until Hillsboro, where the highway then parallels I-35E until Red Oak.
 North of Red Oak, US 77 overlaps I-35E through Dallas, leaving the interstate again in Denton.
 In Denton, US 77 is a suburban road that serves the downtown area and has an overlap with US 377 in the town, intersecting US 380 near Texas Women's University.
 After an interchange with Loop 288, US 77 rejoins I-35 in north Denton.
 US 77 remains concurrent with I-35 through Gainesville then crosses the Red River into Oklahoma.